rachaelbay/EVE109-Week1/README.md

-You can also ask for columns by name using the `$` notation:
+You can also ask for columns by name using the `$` notation.
+This means you can use the column name to ask for a single column out of the dataframe.
+Note that this does not work for rows.

 ``` r
 head(babynames$name)